 Each company in the Blue Chip supply chain is required to notify us immediately on becoming aware of any indications of slavery or human trafficking in their business or supply chain, and we encourage a cooperative approach where issues are resolved together and proactively.
 Any suppliers in breach of its commitments will face appropriate actions which could include termination of contracts and its relationship with Blue Chip.

-In addition to assessing the current Blue Chip business and supply chain, our supplier management and compliance functions have recently performed a complete review of our New Supplier Due Diligence Process and the related checks to be completed now include specific areas to gain assurance of ethical business operations, including in relation to slavery and human trafficking, before using a new supplier.
+In addition to assessing the current Blue Chip business and supply chain, our supplier management and compliance functions have recently performed a complete review of our New Supplier Due Diligence Process and the related checks to be completed now include specific areas to gain assurance that ethical business operations and employment processes, including in relation to slavery and human trafficking, are used before using a new supplier.

 Supplier Adherence to Our Values and Ethics

 Blue Chip has zero tolerance to slavery and human trafficking.
-In addition to continuing to build upon the due diligence activities described above, we have published a Code of Conduct for suppliers, business partners and subcontractors on our website at https://www.bluechip.co.uk/supplier-terms-conditions that all companies are required to contractually commit to in accepting orders for goods and services from Blue Chip.
+In addition to continuing to improve the due diligence tools and processes described earlier in this statement, we have a published a Code of Conduct in the public domain for suppliers and subcontractors on our website at https://www.bluechip.co.uk/supplier-terms-conditions that all such companies we work with are required to contractually commit to in accepting orders for goods and services from Blue Chip.

-The Code of Conduct addresses not only slavery and human trafficking obligations, but also ensure compliance to ethical business practices in general and commitment to climate friendly practices in general.
-The Blue Chip Standard Purchase Terms used on Purchase Orders have also been updated so that ad hoc suppliers engaged on a transactional basis are also captured.
+The Code of Conduct addresses not only slavery and human trafficking obligations, but also ensures compliance to ethical business practices in general and commitment to climate friendly practices in general.
+The Blue Chip Standard Purchase Terms referenced on Purchase Orders have also been updated so that ad hoc suppliers engaged on a transactional basis are also captured.

 Our Effectiveness in Combating Slavery and Human Trafficking

-Blue Chip has elected to use a number of key performance indicators (KPI’s) to measure how effective we have been to ensure that slavery and human trafficking is not taking place on any part of the business or supply chain.
+Blue Chip uses a number of key performance indicators (KPI’s) to measure how effective we have been in ensuring that slavery and human trafficking is not taking place on any part of the business or supply chain.
 The KPI’s are based on measuring the processes discussed earlier in this annual statement and include the number of suppliers contacted, the number that have signed Blue Chip’s contract terms for slavery and human trafficking, the number that have been visited or had due diligence performed, and additionally the number of related concerns that have been reported, whether through normal management channels or via the whistleblowing procedure.
 We are committed to publishing an update on progress against the KPI’s in the next annual statement.